kumudasrip/Paraline/README.md

 It transforms system audio into ambient waves, reactive borders, and flowing light around your display, built to feel atmospheric, polished, and comfortable enough to leave running for hours.

+Star ⭐️ this repo to stay updated as we ship new features and improvements.

 </div>

 ---